San Clemente, California: Geography

+San Clemente is bordered by Camp Pendleton and Trestles surf beach in neighboring San Diego County to the south, the Cleveland National Forest to the east, the city of Dana Point to the northwest, the city of San Juan Capistrano to the north, and the CDP Rancho Mission Viejo to the northeast.

 According to the United States Census Bureau, the city has an area of 19.1 sqmi.
-18.4 sqmi of it is land and 0.75 sqmi of it (3.89%) is water.
+18.4 sqmi of it is land and 0.75 sqmi of it (3.92%) is water.